 - One or more labels to filter the test results of the same project, the default being

-- Name of batch instead of a generated name
+- Name of a batch instead of a generated name

 $ testcentercmd --url=http://localhost:8800 --token=MyToken upload Myproject /path/to/results.zip --label=version=1.0.0 --label=OS=Linux --batch=MyBatch

-While it is recommended to use an upload token (Creating and Managing Upload Token), it is also possible to authenticate with email and password using the command arguments
+While it is recommended to use an upload token, you can also authenticate with email address and password using the command arguments

---password=password (Note that if the password argument is omitted, you will be prompted for your account password upon entering this command).
+--password argument, you are prompted for your account password upon entering this command.

 testcentercmd --help in a prompt.